jedisct1/zig-rocca-s/README.md

 ROCCA-S has a 256 bit key size, a 128 bit nonce, processes 256 bit message blocks and outputs a 256 bit authentication tag.

 **Warning:** this implementation is for benchmarking and testing purposes only.

+**Performance Note:** ROCCA-S is designed with asymmetric performance characteristics - while encryption is fast, decryption is notably slower.
+If you need consistent performance for both operations, consider using AEGIS instead.